liushiyu1994/pandas_parallel_processing/README.md

 python src/parallel_reader.py
 ```

 First, a test data set, CSV file containing random float numbers is generated.
 Then, several methods are utilized to extract four columns in the data set, and output to a new CSV file.
 Running time of different methods will be measured and displayed.
+After running, a sampling test is executed to check if output strictly keep the order of input.
 The methods include:

 1. Ordinary Pandas I/O method.
 2. Pandas I/O method with multi-thread acceleration.
 Writing part is in the main thread.